Ksample13/REU-blog/Assignments/Week5a/2017-07-05-Steffensmeier.md

 root: ../../../
 tags: [forensics, statistics, assignments]
 ---

-## Background:

-Select one of the forensics methods discussed in [Sections 5.3-5.7](https://obamawhitehouse.archives.gov/sites/default/files/microsites/ostp/PCAST/pcast_forensic_science_report_final.pdf#%5B%7B%22num%22%3A213%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C52%2C680%2C0%5D) of the report "Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods", which was issued by the President’s Council of Advisors on Science and Technology in 2016.
-Read that subsection *thoroughly*, taking note of issues the report identifies for that method.

-Outline how you would design an experiment to address one of the issues raised with that method you selected.
-As you write your description, be sure to address the following:

 *Bitemark Analysis*

 - **What kind of factors would you need to control for, and how would you accomplish that?**

+The factors you could control are: how much time is in between the analysis of the bitemark and the initial bite, material bitten into, and how the bitemark is analyzed.
+I would accomplish this by giving the analysts the bitemarks in question a designated amount of time after the initial bitemark (1 hour, 2 hours, etc.), using specific materials for the suspects to bite into, and designating a specific process and criteria that the analysts have to follow.

 - **What would be the treatments in your experiment?**

-The bitemarks themselves
+The bitemark on the object/victim and the photographs of the bitemarks from the suspects.

 - **What would the units be?**

-The material, object, or victim that was bitten into and the bitemark taken from the suspect
+The material, object, or victim that was bitten into and the bitemark taken from the suspect.

 - **What would the responses be?
 How would you measure those responses?**

-Whether or not the bitemarks were a match
+Whether the bitemarks were a match, not a match, or inconclusive.

 - **How would you utilize randomness within your experiment?**

+Having the bitemarks analyzed in a random order for each analyst.

 - **How would you achieve replication in your experiment?**

- I would

-## Instructions (Read carefully, please!!):

-Before beginning the new assignment, [update your fork](https://github.com/CSAFE-ISU/REU-blog/blob/master/update_instructions/Update_instructions.md), and pull those changes to your fork down to your computer through RStudio.

-Save a **copy** of this file (in RStudio), replacing "Lastname" in the filename with your own and **leave the original unedited**.

-In **your copy**, replace the `title:` and `subtitle:` fields in the YAML above (put your name in the `subtitle` field), while leaving the remaining fields intact.
-Remove the background and the instructions sections and write your blog post!

-Once you are done, **create a pull request** to upload your changes to the original repository!

-**Note**: The date above is the due date and time.
-Don't edit this field!

-#### Extra, extra!

-Sam and Joe will reject your pull request if it does not comport with the instructions above!
+ Having multiple analysts look at the bitemarks.